Scott Lipps (politician): Ohio House of Representatives

-After serving in local office for over sixteen years, Lipps decided to seek an open seat in the Ohio House of Representatives in 2016.
+After serving in the local office for over sixteen years, Lipps decided to seek an open seat in the Ohio House of Representatives in 2016.
 The seat became vacant when Representative Ron Maag was term-limited after four terms.
 However, he had a competitive Republican primary, winning by just 398 votes over Steve Muterspaw.

 In a safely Republican district, Lipps won the 2016 general election over Democrat Samuel Ronan 79% to 21%.